 Field Notes: Seed Stories and the Power of Plants

-Featuring artworks and seed histories from Hudson Valley Seed Company, documentary videos of Staten Island gardeners by Jay Weichun, photograms of local flora by Gale Wisdom, and museum botanical specimens selected by the Greenbelt Native Plant Center.
-These four projects explore the cultural, artistic, and scientific impact of collecting plant life.
-In doing so, they reveal narratives of resilience, fragility, and transformation.
-Field Notes speaks to the heritage embedded in the flora around us and offers unique sensory opportunities for visitors to interact with the exhibition.
+Field Notes featured artworks and seed histories from Hudson Valley Seed Company, documentary videos of Staten Island gardeners by Jay Weichun, photograms of local flora by Gale Wisdom, and museum botanical specimens selected by the Greenbelt Native Plant Center.
+These four projects explored the cultural, artistic, and scientific impact of collecting plant life.
+In doing so, they revealed narratives of resilience, fragility, and transformation.
+Field Notes spoke to the heritage embedded in the flora around us and offers unique sensory opportunities for visitors to interact with the exhibition.